julianperrott/WowClassicGrindBot/README.md

 Put the contents of the repo into a folder. e.g "C:\WowClassicGrindBot".
 I am going to refer to this folder from now on, so just substitute your own folder path.

-## 2.a Windows gui scale

-Make sure to use windows GUI scale at 100 %

-Windows 10 - Right click at the desktop -> Display Settings -> Scale and layout to 100 %

-## 2.b Nvidia Control panel

-Make sure the `Image Sharpening` under the `Manage 3D Settings`-> Global settings and Program Settings(for WoW) settings is set to `Sharpening Off, Scaling disabled`!

-## 3. Download the MPQ route files
+## 2. Download the MPQ route files

 You only need the common-2.MPQ (1.7Gb) file which you can get here: https://drive.google.com/file/d/1k80qqC02Xvpxfy5JQjzAkoixj8b4-EEP/view?usp=sharing